uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Much has been accomplished through the healing and reconciliation projects of the Settlement Agreement churches, but more remains to be done.

 #### Call to Action

 61. We call upon church parties to the Settlement Agreement, in collaboration with Survivors and representatives of Aboriginal organizations, to establish permanent funding to Aboriginal people for:

-i.
-Community-controlled healing and reconciliation projects.
+    1. Community-controlled healing and reconciliation projects.

-ii.
-Community-controlled culture- and language-revitalization projects.
+    2. Community-controlled culture- and language-revitalization projects.

-iii.
-Community-controlled education and relationship-building projects.
+    3. Community-controlled education and relationship-building projects.

-iv.
-Regional dialogues for Indigenous spiritual leaders and youth to discuss Indigenous spirituality, self-determination, and reconciliation.
+    4. Regional dialogues for Indigenous spiritual leaders and youth to discuss Indigenous spirituality, self-determination, and reconciliation.

 Education for reconciliation